austindkoenig/Human-Activity-Recognition/README.md

 ### Data

-The outcome of this project is to create a classifier which can differentiate between 14 different human activities from data collected via a triaxial accelerometer mounted to the subjects' wrists.
+The object of this project is to create a classifier which can differentiate between 14 different human activities from data collected via a triaxial accelerometer mounted to the subjects' wrists.

 Following is the specifications of the device used to record the data: